GRTC Pulse: History

-The project team is currently working in the Preliminary Engineering Phase which will be completed by July 31, 2015.
-The team is also working to contract with a Construction Manager at Risk (CMAR) construction firm who will work hand-in-hand with architectural designers to finalize the design of the project.
-That project delivery method will allow GRTC to begin early construction commitments by June 2016, approximately three to four months prior to design completion.
-Construction will last until August 2017.
-Between September 2017 and October 2017, BRT operations will be tested and accepted.
-Final BRT operations will begin by October 2017.

-The project has an estimated construction cost of $53 million to provide service from Willow Lawn in the west to Rocketts Landing in the east, including fourteen stations and over three miles of dedicated travel lanes.
-Half of the final design and construction costs come from the federal TIGER grant ($24.9 million).
-The other half come in the form of a 50% match funded by both state and local sources.
-The Virginia Department of Rail and Public Transportation (DRPT) will provide 34% ($16.9 million) with the remaining 16% provided by the City of Richmond ($7.6 million) and Henrico County ($400,000).
-Operation of the service is estimated to cost $2.7 million per year.
-Some of the operating cost would be covered by fares and the remainder to be provided annually from yet to be determined local funding sources.
+The project had an estimated construction cost of $53 million to provide service from Willow Lawn in the west to Rocketts Landing in the east, including fourteen stations and over three miles of dedicated travel lanes.
+Half of the final design and construction costs came from the federal TIGER grant ($24.9 million).
+The other half came in the form of a 50% match funded by both state and local sources.
+The Virginia Department of Rail and Public Transportation (DRPT) provided 34% ($16.9 million) with the remaining 16% provided by the City of Richmond ($7.6 million) and Henrico County ($400,000).
+Operation of the service was estimated to cost $2.7 million per year.
+Some of the operating cost would be covered by fares and the remainder to be provided by local funding sources.

 In August 2016, construction began on the BRT line with a goal to complete the service by October 2017.
 The opening was delayed by several months due to difficulty in relocating utility lines at the stations.
 The Pulse began service on June 24, 2018.
 The opening ceremony was attended by the Mayor of Richmond, Virginia, Levar Stoney; the Chairperson of the Henrico County Board of Supervisors, Frank Thorton; and the Governor of Virginia, Ralph Northam.
 Stoney stated that the $65 million project will generate $1 billion in economic activity over the next 20 years, resulting in a $15 return on investment for every dollar invested.

-Route
+Within a year of its opening, the line was averaging around 7,000 daily riders – over double its initially projected ridership.

+In 2023, it was announced that GRTC would purchase four 60 ft New Flyer XN60 articulated buses to relieve congestion on the route.
+GRTC plans to eventually replace all of the 40 ft buses used on the Pulse with XN60 buses.
+The new buses were scheduled to go into service in 2025.
+The buses entered service on July 8th, 2025.

+Service

 The Pulse runs along U.S. Route 250 (Broad Street) before shifting south to Main Street downtown via 14th Street.
 The initial Pulse line links suburban Willow Lawn to Rocketts Landing, both in suburban Henrico, with at least a dozen stations within the city limits of Richmond.
 During the morning peak, midday, and evening peak on weekdays, buses come to each station every 10 minutes, with off-peak evening and weekend service every 15 minutes and late night service every 30 minutes.
+In June 2025, service was reduced during weekday middays to 15 minutes and during Sunday middays to 30 minutes.

 List of stations

-Throughout the course of the project, several station locations have changed, and names of the stations have changed.
-As of January 17, 2018 this is the current list of stations planned to open along the route.